 Exhausted, we proceeded to check-in to our guesthouse and went straight to sleep after the generous owner allowed us to do an early check-in at 06:00 am.

 “What would you like to do today?
 Rest?”
 I asked my mother, a compassionate Mexican woman who had just recently retired after working as a medical nurse for more than 30 years.

 “Are you kidding?
 Let’s go explore the biggest waterfall!!!” she said with a big grin on her face.

 It seems that the adventurous spirits runs big in the family of wonders.

 Ciudad Valles is a very interesting city in the sense that during the low season, there seems to be way more taxis than people.
-Most of the waterfalls of the Huasteca Potosina are a short ride away from Ciudad Valles (1 to 2 hours max) and you can reach them by car (read all about renting a car in Mexico here), private taxi or by organised tour (more on that later).
+Most of the waterfalls of the Huasteca Potosina are a short ride away from Ciudad Valles (1 to 2 hours max) and you can reach them by car (read all about renting a car in Mexico here), private taxi or by organized tour (more on that later).

 If your time is short and you want to visit THE most impressive one, then you definitely need to go on a day trip to the Tamul Waterfall, a beautiful natural sight located in the Tampaon river that boasts an impressive height of 105 meters (344 feet!!!).

 Other interesting waterfalls in the Huasteca Potosina include Micos (ideal for jumping), Minas Viejas (ideal for rappelling) and Tamasopo (ideal for swimming).

 Taxi prices in the Huasteca Potosina can be easily negotiated when the supply is higher than the demand (low season) and so we found a very friendly taxi driver who accepted to take us to the Tamul Waterfall (1 hour away from Ciudad Valles by car), wait 4 hours and take us back to Ciudad Valles for 800 MXN (about 50 USD).